 From the new parking lot, take the west trail towards the old Twin Owls parking lot ~0.6 miles.
 From the old Twin Owls parking lot, follow the approach trail for Batman Rock.
 After the trail starts to go up, start to look for a cairn on the left, which will take you to the left side of the base.
 Scramble down past the chimney, and back up the other side to the better routes.
 [When approaching the rock you will come upon the right side first.]
 Although the rock is 200' high, it is hard to see above the trees before you actually get there. ~40-50 minutes to approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Checkerboard Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Checkerboard Rock:

 Featured Route For Checkerboard Rock

 Crystal Catch 5.9 5c 17 VI 17 HVS 5a